FAQs

 We like to take a phased approach when quoting and designing your radon system.
 This allows us to potentially save you money by not mitigating areas (such as crawl spaces and garages) that may not be the source of your radon.

-American Radon uses environmentally-friendly products that are virtually odorless, non-flammable, and low in volatile organic compounds (VOCs) whenever possible.
+American Radon uses environmentally friendly products that are virtually odorless, non-flammable, and low in volatile organic compounds (VOCs) whenever possible.

 Yes, American Radon uses only the highest-quality materials in all our systems.